desech/studio-react/README.md

 - `reactIf`, `reactFor`, etc can't be used as component overrides.
 If you do override them, then the overrides will simply be ignored.
 - The `className` property set in Desech Studio is ignored because it causes issues with overrides.

-- That's it.
-Ignore the rest if you don't plan on doing development on this plugin.

 ## Storybook integration

 - Check the [docs](https://storybook.js.org/docs/react/get-started/install) for further reading